20 March 2014

 Article 12 identifies four kinds of registration: national, regional, local and unregistered.
 All activity by those categorised as unregistered is banned.
 Local and regional organisations are only allowed to conduct activity in the geographic area they are registered in.

 The three categories of registered religious organisations are allowed to teach their faith to their own members.
 However, only regional and national registered religious organisations are allowed, under Article 13, Part 3, to train clergy in institutions established – with state permission – by religious organisations.
-Under Article 13, Part 3, they are allowed to establish "professional educational programmes to prepare priests".
-It remains unclear whether religious education not involving training of "priests" will be allowed.
+Under Article 13, Part 3, they are allowed to establish "professional educational programmes to prepare clergy".
+It remains unclear whether religious education not involving training of clergy will be allowed.

 Geographic area and training of clergy appear to be the main differences between the three permitted types of religious organisations.
 Regional and national organisations must register with the Justice Ministry in the capital Astana.
 The system may have been designed to ensure that only the Muslim Board and the Russian Orthodox Church are able to gain top-level, national registration.